 During the ideation stage try to stay lean, use the Lean Canvas to get your ideas down and use lean principles to test your hypothesis by getting out the building.

 It is my wish that this introduction to Lean Canvas has helped spark an idea, or given some inspiration to startup.
-I have linked to all sources — i follow these blogs and I recommend you do too.
-If this post has got your Lean on :) I’d welcome comments below or you can reach out to me through my Twitter @getleadify
+I have linked to all sources — I follow these blogs and I recommend you do too.
+If this post has got your Lean on I’d welcome comments below ✊🏻

 I’d like to close off by thanking Ash Maurya for his excellent thinking behind Lean principles and I would highly recommend you visit his LeanStack blog and buy his Running Lean & Lean Analytics books — both excellent resources.